 A/N: Dedicated to Flattered By Mockery.
-Incest, vague sexual situations, and a bit of language.
+Incest, vague sexual situations, vaguely implied character death, and a bit of language.

 It goes without saying that I don't own anything.

 No matter how hardened war has made him over his long lifetime, Prussia still can't stand the smell of burnt flesh.
-But there is no escape from it, not now.
-The stench hangs heavily in the atmosphere.
-It's carried around by the smoke and wind until there is no patch of clean air in the entire city.
-It is the reek of dried blood and decay, of the dead and dying.
+But there is no escape from it, not anymore.
+It hangs over Berlin like a rotted quilt - utterly suffocating.
+It's carried around by the smoke and wind until there is no patch of clean air left in the entire city.
+It's the reek of dried blood and decay, of the dead and of the dying.
 The ashes of fires that have yet to burn out.

 Prussia slowly treks through the remains of the once thriving city, sidestepping the mangled body of a young child.
 He feels a knot of disgust twist in his gut.
-How did things get so bad?
+How could he allow things to get so bad?

 His head shoots up when he hears the sound of shouting near by.
-The voice is painfully familiar so he follows it.
-He is greeted by the site of a man, who is covered in dirt and blood, pounding angrily on the wall of a partially collapsed house.
+The voice is familiar so he follows it.
+He is greeted by the sight of a man, covered in dirt and blood, pounding angrily on the wall of a partially collapsed house.
 Under the filth, Prussia can just make out the blonde of the man's hair.

 "Hey, you want some help with that?"

 "Hey West. . ."
 The Prussian tries to smile, but it comes out as more of a grimace.
-Everything hurts: his body, his mind, his heart.
-But he forgets his pains at the site of his brother.
+Everything hurts; his body, his mind, his heart.
+But he forgets his pains at the sight of his brother.
 Not unharmed, but alive nonetheless.
-"So what did that wall do to deserve your wrath, anyhow?"
-He attempts to jest-anything to see that smile again.
-It does not work.
+"So what did that wall do to deserve your wrath, huh?"
+He attempts to jest - anything to see the smile that used to light up Prussia's entire world again.
+It doesn't work.

 ". . .
 I couldn't save them."
-The younger nation whispers.
+Germany whispers after a strained moment.

 "Who?"
 Prussia asks, though he already knows the answer.

 "Everyone!
 Anyone!"
 Germany's voice raises and he fists his hands into his dirty hair.
 "My boss, my citizens, my country!
-They all died because I was not strong enough!"
-And suddenly he's screaming, letting out all his fears and sorrows and regrets.
-He screams until a pair of strong, albeit shaking, arms grabs him and pulls him to an equally strong chest.
+They all died because I wasn't strong enough!
+Again!"

 "Hush, mein kleiner Engel."
 The albino murmurs softly.
-He has not called his brother that in a long time-since he was very young.
-It succeeds in quieting the distraught nation.
+He hasn't called his brother in decades - since Germany was very young.
+Even after all this time, it still succeeds in quieting the distraught nation.
 "None of that was your fault."

 "You did what you could, and no one could have expected any more."
 The war-bred nation cuts in, silencing the weak protests.
 His hands slip from the other's waist to grip tattered arms.
 "I'm just sorry that I couldn't be of more help."

-Germany straightens.
+Germany straightens sharply at that.
 "You were trying to defend Königsberg!
 That was your top priority.
 I know it was more important to you than-"

-"Bullshit!"
-Prussia spits angrily, unconsciously tightening his grip on the other's arms.
-"Yeah, it was important-really fucking important.
+"Fuck that!"
+Prussia spits, unconsciously tightening his grip on the other's arms.
+"Yeah, it was important - really fucking important.
 But you were always my main priority."
 He pauses for a moment, inhaling deeply.
-Breathe in, breathe out and repeat.
+Breathe in, breathe out, repeat.

 "All your life, I've tried to be the most awesome bro ever.
 But when it mattered, when you really needed me, I couldn't be there for you."
-A disgusted smile.
+A disgusted smile ghosts his lips.
 "Some shitty brother I turned out to be, huh?"

 The next thing Prussia knows he is being slapped hard across the face.
 He blinks in shock.